 The U.S. government has agreed to provide commercial war-risk insurance for U.S. based airlines until August 31, 2007 covering losses to employees, passengers, third parties and aircraft.
 If the U.S. government does not extend the policy beyond August 31, 2007, the Company will attempt to purchase similar coverage with narrower scope from commercial insurers at an additional cost.
 To the extent this coverage is not available at commercially reasonable rates, the Company would be adversely affected.
-While the price of commercial insurance has declined since the premium increases immediately after the Terrorist Attacks, in the event commercial insurance carriers further reduce the amount of insurance coverage available to the Company, or significantly increase its cost, the Company would be adversely affected.
+While the price of commercial insurance has declined since the premium increases immediately after the Terrorist Attacks, in the event commercial insurance coverage available to the Company, or significantly increase its cost, the Company would be adversely affected.